David Hume was regarded by many as the greatest philosopher to write in the English language.

 Hume’s Borders home, in stark contrast to Edinburgh Old Town’s grimy surroundings, was set in a beautiful location, blessed with “the salubrious air from the elevation of Chirnside Hill, exempt from the epidemical diseases, agues or intermitting fevers that formerly prevailed.”

-Within two years of his birth David’s father was dead leaving him, his older brother John and sister Katherine in the care of their mother who never remarried
+Within two years of his birth, David’s father was dead leaving him, his older brother John and his sister Katherine in the care of their mother who never remarried.

 David Hume at Edinburgh University

 On 27 February 1723, at the tender age of 12 David and his brother John enrolled at the University of Edinburgh.